 Wild fire prints

 The fires caused major human, animal, environmental and economic upheaval.
 Our summer gallery sales were at their lowest in close to 23 years due to the reduced number of visitors and the cancellation of a major event.
 The tension took a toll on everyone.
-But there was a terrible beauty in some of the photographs that documented these fires, and the colour palettes in some of the images that our friend Chris Harris created, as well as a serendipitous monoprint test, inspired me to print two small editions with variations in colour.
+But there was a terrible beauty in some of the photographs that documented these fires.
+The colour palettes in some of the images that our friend Chris Harris created, as well as a serendipitous monoprint test, inspired me to print two small editions with variations in colour.

 While setting up a miniature Northern Lights print (see below), I came across an old test print with an orange background and a warm, streaky rectangle on top, with a gold texture overlay.
 When I tested my dark green-black ink for the black spruce silhouette image on top of these colours, instead of on top of a glowing night sky, I immediately saw the potential for a fire print.